Aizoh/scripts/DUMP.md

 # Remove backups older than 2 days on remote server
 ssh user@remote_server "find $REMOTE_BACKUP_DIR/* -mtime +2 -exec rm {} \;"

+#check first if you have a key
+cat ~/.ssh/id_rsa.pub

 #do this first if not generated key
 ssh-keygen -t rsa